340 High St

-We’ll gather Saturday Afternoon, with plenty of time for families to settle in to their rooms, explore the beautiful camp and do some welcome activities.
-After introductions we will go canoeing!
-Followed by a dinner we prepare and eat together as a big community.
-In the evening we will play a bit with our theme, get cozy with s’mores and stories in front of the fire.
+We’ll prepare our meals, do crafts and activities, and worship together.
+We’ll gather Saturday afternoon, with plenty of time for families to settle in to their rooms, explore the meetinghouse and recreation spaces, and engage in play and activities around our theme.
+We prepare dinner together and eat together as a family community.
+In the evening we get cozy with s’mores under the starry sky and stories in front of the fire.
 After kids go to bed there will be space for parents to spend time with each other.
-On Sunday we will gather for breakfast, have all-together worship, and finish up with plenty of time for families to get home and prepare for the coming week!
+On Sunday we will gather for breakfast, worship with Friends at Burlington, and finish up with plenty of time for families to get home and prepare for the coming week!

 Attending a Family Overnight, Frequently Asked Questions!